 - Create a complete proposal packet that includes the following:

 - Comprehensive budget (max.
-1 page) – including a clear breakdown of all expenses for the proposed activity and additional funding sources, as applicable.
+1 page for the budget narrative) – including a clear breakdown of all expenses for the proposed activity and additional funding sources, as applicable.
 You are welcome to include a budget narrative to provide explanation or insight into the proposed budget.
 Please note: you may avoid duplicative paperwork by submitting campus paperwork specific to the activity.
 For example, a completed Travel Requisition could serve as the budget for a proposed Individual Faculty Development Grant proposal to attend a training off campus.
 Depending on the project, however, there may not be a campus form that can present a clear picture of your planned budget.
 Use whatever format you feel presents a clear explanation of planned expenses.

 - Remember: it is essential that you read all College purchasing and travel reimbursement procedures before completing your proposal, as these policies must be followed (http://www.potsdam.edu/offices/purchasing/travel).
 Questions regarding these policies/procedures can be directed to Purchasing & Payables (315-267-2140).

 - Letters of support, as applicable – you must collaborate with impacted campus departments and offices.
 For example, if you are proposing purchasing new software, you would need to consult with CTS on implementation expenses, feasibility, etc. and with the CCI regarding staff training and support for the new platform.
 This will be particularly relevant in some proposals, such as an equipment grant from an individual faculty member (impact on other department faculty, space issues, maintenance budget, etc.).
-Be sure to include documentation of the need for equipment or the interest of an audience for proposed training.

 - Submit the complete proposal packet (preferably as a single bookmarked PDF) on the LALG Moodle Site by the deadline listed in the table.